 18 Salisbury Road, Tsim Sha Tsui, Hong Kong

 In the heart of Victoria Dockside, K11 MUSEA is a global cultural destination with immersive retail experiences for the modern day generation.
 In addition to a selection of the world’s finest contemporary and classic brands, and a revolving collection of free to view public art, it also houses a rooftop farm and two giant slides for adults and kids alike to use.
-To date, the project has achieved new green building certifications including the U.S. LEED (Gold) and the Hong Kong BEAM Plus Provisional Assessment, and paves the way as a leader of culture and commerce across the globe.
+The project achieved U.S. LEED Gold Certification and Hong Kong BEAM Plus Provisional Silver rating, and paves the way as a leader of culture and commerce across the globe.